 "British soldiers burst into the house where the officers slept.
 A British newspaper reported that Baylor and three of his officers tried to hide up a large Dutch chimney, but were quickly discovered.
 Major Clough was so severely wounded that he died the next day.
 Baylor was bayoneted in the thigh and groin, and taken captive."

-A series of six historic plaques in the park tells the story of Baylor's Massacre in detail, complete with illustrations of paintings, originals documents and a map.
+Baylor Massacre Park contains a number of markers and plaques to explain and interpret the events surrounding the Baylor Massacre.
+A series of six historic plaques in the park tells the story of Baylor's Massacre and its aftermath in detail, complete with illustrations of paintings, original documents and a map.